Bentgm17/TennisML/README.md

 # TennisML
-An Machine Learning approach to predicting the outcome of a tennis match
+An Machine Learning approach to predicting the outcome of a tennis match of ATP Players